Ultimate Guide to Google Shopping Sale Price Attribute for Product Feed

 That would be a slap to your shopper’s expectations and earn their disappointment and anger.
 Most importantly, they will lose trust in your brand and probably never return.

-No worries, this article will cover what is Google shopping sale_price attribute, and how to implement it in your feed with the best woocommerce product feed plugin.
+No worries.
+This article will cover what the Google Shopping sale_price attribute is, how to set the sale_price_effective_date, how to get sale price annotations and sale badges on your listings, and how to implement it all in your feed with the best WooCommerce product feed plugin.

 Without further ado, let’s get started.